-|ExOfficio Camina||If you want something hip-hugging and a bit on the short side, the ExOfficio Camina is stretchy, light, doesn't wrinkle, dries fast – the ideal travel skirt.
+|ExOfficio Camina||If you want something hip-hugging and a bit on the short side, the ExOfficio Camina is stretchy, light, doesn't wrinkle, and dries fast – the ideal travel skirt.
 If you're headed to the sun your thighs (the top part at least) will stay protected.
-It has a UPF of 50+ and - great for me – pockets!
+It has a UPF of 50+ and great for me – pockets!
 Everyone could do with a travel skirt with pockets.||Buy Now!|

-Why?
 Lots of reasons!

 - Skirts are cool and allow the air to circulate around your legs better than travel pants (trousers, if you’re from the UK).